fledge-iot/fledge-filter-expression/docs/index.rst

     - **Datapoint Name**: The name of the new data point into which the new value will be stored.

     - **Expression to apply**: This is the expression that will be evaluated for each asset reading.
 The expression will use the data points within the reading as symbols within the asset.
-See `Expressions <#Expressions>`_ below.
+See `Expressions <#expressions>`_ below.

   - Enable the plugin and click *Done* to activate your filter

+.. _expressions:

 Expressions
 -----------